bibinss/play-ground/soap-webservice/README.md

-#SOAP webservice using Spring
+# SOAP webservice using Spring
-This is a sample demo SOAP webservice project using spring WS libraries.
+This is an example SOAP webservice project implemented using spring WS libraries.

 It consists of
 1. ws-client